federicoviscomi/ccs-graph/README.md

 ccs-graph
 =========

-getCcsGraph takes:
+getCcsGraph[process, definitions, iterationLimit] takes as input:
-- a CCS process as a string
-- a sequence of CCS process constant definition
+- process: a string that represents a CCS process- definitions: a string that contains a sequence of semicolon separated CCS constant definition - iterationLimit: an upper limit to the iteration of the algorithm

-returns the semantic graph of the proccs
+It returns the semantic graph of the input process